Cozy Peach Kitchen

 • Other variations: Roasted pumpkin seeds or toasted pecans are great additions.
 If you're tired of butternut squash, try using roasted delicata squash or acorn squash instead.

-• If roasting a large squash, use leftovers in pasta, with tortellini, or in soup.
+• If roasting a large squash, use leftovers in butternut squash pasta, with butternut squash tortellini, or in Instant Pot butternut squash soup.

 Storage tips